 - The bank’s own leaflet or website information about the loan to prove that you meet the eligibility requirements.
 Bank staff are not always clear about rules for graduates and mature students – confusion can be avoided if you have the information handy

-If you have a history of unpaid debts, too many outstanding debts or even no history of borrowing you could be refused a Professional Development Loan.
-For a small fee you can check your credit rating – see the links below.
+If you have a history of unpaid debts, too many outstanding debts or even no history of borrowing you could be refused a Loan.
+You can check your credit rating – see the links below.